Travel documents

 Nikola Kovačević

-The Constitutional Court dismissed the constitutional appeal on 20 June 2016, stating that the subject of a constitutional appeal cannot be a failure to adopt a general legal act, but only the individual act as it is prescribed by Article 170 of the Constitution.[2]
-This reasoning remains unclear since the consequences embodied throughout illegal and unjustified limitation of freedom of movement were reflected upon individuals.
-The impossibility to receive a travel document for asylum beneficiaries still remains a problem at the time of writing.
+The Constitutional Court dismissed the appeals on 20 June 2016, stating that the subject of a constitutional appeal cannot be a failure to adopt a general legal act, but only the individual act as it is prescribed by Article 170 of the Constitution.[2]

-The Asylum Act also envisages that, in exceptional cases of a humanitarian nature, a travel document may also be issued to persons who have been granted subsidiary protection and who do not possess a national travel document, with a validity of maximum one year.[4]
+The Asylum Act also envisages that, in exceptional cases of humanitarian nature, a travel document may also be issued to persons who have been granted subsidiary protection and who do not possess a national travel document, with a validity of maximum one year.[6]
 This provision is yet to be applied.
+An Afghan refugee with subsidiary protection was issued with the travel document in May 2024.[7]

 [1] Article 101 Asylum Act.